itsallearth/ESRI_to_gMap/README.md

 The toolbar will look loike this: ![alt text](http://itsallearth.com/images/toolbar.JPG "ESRI toolbar").

-Each button (except for the Google Search button) uses this function
+Each button (except for the Google Search button) uses this function to capture the extent of the map and the center point in ArcMap:

 ```def centerPoint():
 	mxd = arcpy.mapping.MapDocument("CURRENT")